- Wind: W–WSW (clean cross-shore); avoid N and E

-- Ideal Tide: Mid to high (low tide = long walk)
+- Ideal Tide: Low to mid; high = exposed reef, tight launch

 Victoria – Point Impossible Beach – Torquay